SkygearIO/features/features/285-design-webhooks/use-cases.md

     - Problem: If the signup failed, user cannot reuse the code until the tempoarary consumption record expired.

-- Do not save/check the intended login ID.
+- Do not save/check the token in login IDs.
     - Problem: Malicious user may create many users using same invitation token.